It’s important as a business owner to stay up to date with trends in the way businesses are run, both inside and outside of your industry.

 Online connectivity has brought the world much closer together.
 This solidifies the idea that we no longer live in small, disconnected societies.
 We are one global entity and so is your audience.

-The ability to become an international organization is much easier today, and with the aid of social media and the influencers that inhabit those platforms, it can happen very quickly.
+The ability to become an international organization is much easier today, and with the aid of social media and the influencers, it can happen very quickly.

 Making use of popular online personalities is a great way of expanding your public engagement and reach.
 Don’t underestimate the power of someone with 10,000 Instagram followers promoting your product.
 The chances are those followers will share your product too and it will begin to snowball.The world of social media is a technological marvel that has not only changed business practices but our entire society. #socialmedia Click To Tweet